CommuniCityProject/communicity_toolbox/toolbox/Projects/FaceRecognition/README.md

 ## Dataset creation

-This Project allows to create a dataset of face features from a set of images of known people.
+This project allows the creation of a dataset of face features from images of known people.

 - Preparation:

-    The images must be stored in a folder, with one image per person and the name of the file must be the name (or id) of the person.
+    The images must be stored in a folder, with one image per person and the name of the file must be the name (or ID) of the person.
 It is possible to set an NGSI URN as the filename by replacing the ``:`` with ``;``.
 In each image only one face must be visible.

 - Dataset creation:

     The dataset can be created using the ``dataset_creator.py`` script.
-The ``--help`` option can be used to get the list of accepted arguments:
+The ``--help`` option can be used to get a list of accepted arguments:
     ```
     python .\dataset_creator.py --help
     ```
     ```
     usage: dataset_creator.py [-h] [-c CONFIG] -i IMAGES [-d DATASET] -o OUTPUT

     Create a face recognition dataset with a set of images.
 There should be one image for each person.
-The filename will be used as its name or id (';' are replaced with ':').
+The filename will be used as its name or ID (';' are replaced with ':').
 Images must contain only one face.

     optional arguments:
       -h, --help            show this help message and exit
       -c CONFIG, --config CONFIG
                             Path to the configuration yaml (default 'config.yaml')
       -i IMAGES, --images IMAGES
                             Path to an image or images folder.
-The filename of each image will be its name or id. ';' are replaced with ':'
+The filename of each image will be its name or ID. ';' are replaced with ':'
       -d DATASET, --dataset DATASET
                             Path to a dataset pickle file, to load and combine with the current images
       -o OUTPUT, --output OUTPUT